amboxer21/CustomPythonDecorators/README.md

 # CustomPythonDecorators(That dont really work as they should)
 Custom Python decorators I wrote.
 If you pass an argument other than what the decorator allows it will raise a TypeError exception.
+These decorators need a lot of work!

 **Example:**